ddhartma/Deep-Reinforcement-Learning-Project-Unity-Banana-DQN/Report.md

 ## Implementation - Navigation_Training.ipynb <a name="impl_notebook_train"></a>
 - Open jupyter notebook file ```Navigation_Training.ipynb```
     ### Import important libraries
     - modul ***unityagents*** provides the Unity Environment.
-This modul is part and installed via requirements.txt.
+This modul is part of requirements.txt.
 Check the README.md file for detailed setup instructions.
-    - modul **dqn_agent** is the own implementation of an DQN agent.
+    - modul **dqn_agent** contains the implementation of an DQN agent.
 Check the description of **dqn_agent.py** for further details.
     ```
     import random
     import torch